aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ### VPC

-ofcoarse nothing can be created in AWS without having our VPC first, with this construct I can define my VPC and also specify the Availabilty Zones it will cover, in our current design it will be 2 Availability Zones
+Ofcoarse nothing can be created in AWS without having our VPC first, with this construct I can define our VPC and also specify the Availabilty Zones it will cover, in our current design it will be 2 Availability Zones

 ```
 const vpc = new Vpc(this, "MyVpc", { maxAzs: 2 });